ImageMagick/Usage-Markdown/color_mods/index.md

 This is an identical result to using "`-fill DodgerBlue -colorize 100%`" to [Colorize Images](../colorize) (see below).

-If you want to set the images transparency setting as well you will need to set "`-channel`" to include the transparency channel, OR set the [Alpha Channel](../basics/#alpha) to fully-opaque, using either "`-alpha opaque`" or "`-alpha off`".
+If you want to set the image's transparency as well you will need to set "`-channel`" to include the transparency channel, OR set the [Alpha Channel](../basics/#alpha) to fully-opaque, using either "`-alpha opaque`" or "`-alpha off`".

 ~~~
 convert  test.png -channel ALL +level-colors dodgerblue levelc_blue2.png